RogueStar112/RogueStar112/README.md

-- 👋 Hi, I’m Demie.

 ![Demie Mistica Banner](https://github.com/RogueStar112/RogueStar112/assets/97138925/72980403-8205-4489-840b-20c07a85c22d)

+## Welcome to my realm!

-- 👀 I’m interested in coding, maths, game development and more
+- 👀 I’m interested in making websites that make a meaningful impact to people's daily lives.
+Examples include nutrition and budget tracking.

 - 🌱 I’m currently developing two major projects.
 Checkout [MyNutrition](https://github.com/RogueStar112/MyNutrition)
 and [MyBudget](https://github.com/RogueStar112/MyBudget-May2024)

+- Also checkout my [portfolio website](demie-mistica.com).
+I make [blog articles](https://www.demie-mistica.com/#blog) there from time to time too!
 <!---
 RogueStar112/RogueStar112 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.